HelloWounderworld/fine-tuning-qlora/README.md

 ### Setting up the environment to make it possible to install NVIDIA and CUDA within the container:

-1. Check if Nvidia driver and nvidia-cuda-toolkit is installed in root level:
+1. To enter in youer terminal and to check if Nvidia driver and nvidia-cuda-toolkit is installed in root level:

         nvidia-smi